vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 time standing on one leg and I don't have to do multiple repeat tries.

 From my perspective, the key is to prevent age-induced decline.
-Given that I've increased the threshold from 10 seconds to 100 seconds over a period of a little over 2 years, I think just being able to maintain at 100 seconds should be good enough.
+Given that I've increased the threshold from 10 seconds to 110 seconds over a period of about 2.5 years, I think just being able to maintain at 110 seconds should be good enough.

 For the goal of improving balance more generally, doing other balance exercises, such as